Row for Clean Water

 “We’re thrilled to be working with a like-minded grass-roots organization with which we share a common goal: keeping our waterways clean, healthy and open for the enjoyment of all, including rowers,” said Beth Kohl, USRowing Chief Marketing Officer.
 “Rowing is a clean water sport and the work that the Waterkeeper Alliance has done and continues to do every day helps ensure that future generations will be able to enjoy our sport as much as our members do today.
 We cannot take clean water for granted.”

-The national partnership between USRowing and Waterkeeper Alliance, formally agreed to September 1, will continue to reach out by engaging their respective memberships to further fulfill the aim of ensuring Clean Water for drinking, swimming, fishing and rowing.
+The national partnership between USRowing and the Waterkeeper Alliance, signed in 2015, will continue to reach out by engaging their respective memberships to further fulfill the aim of ensuring Clean Water for drinking, swimming, fishing and rowing.

 Rowing clubs around the country can expect to hear more about the partnership and how to find the Waterkeeper contact in your area this fall.
 The Waterkeeper Alliance will also be at the USRowing Convention in December.